Provide the conjugate acid of the base and conjugate base of the ... | Channels for Pearson+

 3. Acids and Bases Acids and Bases

-Provide the conjugate acid of the base and conjugate base of the acid given on the left side of the following reaction.
+Provide the conjugate acid of the base and conjugate base of the acid given on the right side of the following reaction.

 HC≡C− + HCl ⇌ HC≡CH + Cl−

-Provide the conjugate acid of the base and conjugate base of the acid given on the left side of the following reaction.
+Provide the conjugate acid of the base and conjugate base of the acid given on the right side of the following reaction.

 HC≡C− + HCl ⇌ HC≡CH + Cl−